Dominick’s Deli marks 30 years of serving chicken fingers and family tradition

 “He would do anything to get a customer, no matter what it was,” Marino added.
 “Even if it was a $5 order, he would deliver it.”

-Marino, who has been working at the deli for the past 11 years, said his favorite part is seeing and talking with his regular customers every day.
+Marino, who has been working at Dominick’s Deli for the past 11 years, said his favorite part is seeing and talking with his regular customers every day.

 “It’s a great community,” Marino said.
 “Talking to them about anything, whether it’s sports or regular day-to-day life and families, I feel like it’s like a positive vibe.”